Polymer/old-docs-site/app/3.0/docs/tools/reusable-elements.md

 -   A local git repo for your element, based on the official boilerplate.
 -   A published, Yarn-installable version of your element on GitHub.
--   Documentation and a running demo of your element hosted on GitHub pages.

 ## Set up